rbrahul/desktop-app-using-electron-react/README.md

 # desktop-app-using-electron-react
-A user friendly Task Manager Cross OS Desktop Application Built With Electron and Reactjs
+An user friendly Task Managing  Desktop Application Built With Electron and Reactjs

 ## How To Run?
 Go to your command line and enter the directory and simply run following command: